 The Bargaining Unit Membership

-The Administration agrees to furnish to the AAUP-FA, upon request, but not more often than once in any academic year, the names and addresses of all members in the unit.
-In addition, the Administration shall furnish to the AAUP-FA the names of new full-time faculty members in the unit within a reasonable time after their appointmentScope of the Agreement
+The Administration agrees to furnish to the AAUP-FA by the end of the second month of the start of each academic year:

+a list of the names of all members in the unit, including addresses, titles/positions, gender, and the annual salary earned by each member;

+the names of new full-time faculty members in the unit within a reasonable time after their appointment; and

+a list of all faculty members currently serving as directors and coordinators, as those positions are defined in Appendix K of this agreement, along with the annual compensation (including course reductions) earned by each director/coordinator position.

+Scope of the Agreement

 This Agreement shall be binding upon and exclusively between the AAUP-FA and the Administration, unless otherwise specifically provided herein.
 All rights and privileges claimed under the terms of this Agreement shall be enforceable only by the AAUP-FA and the Administration, unless otherwise specifically provided herein.